kellykindla/FinalProject/README.md

 #### Will crime rates and house prices vary by zip code based on year?
 In order to discover the difference in crime rates and housing prices per year, we grouped both our crime and housing data by zip code and year and calculated the percent difference for each zip code from 2018 to 2019 and 2019 to 2020.
-The findings from this analysis are sumarized in the visual below.
+The findings from this analysis are summarized in the visual below.

 <img width="804" alt="crime_housing_dif" src="https://user-images.githubusercontent.com/92558842/162085416-44c92812-758d-4836-aef6-0bdc28103ddc.png">

-Through this visualization, we can see that from 2018 to 2019 there was a general increase in the occurance of crime by zip code; however, from 2019 to 2020, there tends to be a decrease in crimes per zip code.
+Through this visualization, we can see that from 2018 to 2019 there was a general increase in the occurrence of crime by zip code; however, from 2019 to 2020, there tends to be a decrease in crimes per zip code.
 For the latest listing price, we see that for each year difference, there tends to be an increase in housing prices for each zip code.

 #### Will crime rates in Austin affect house prices by zip code?
 Based on our data, we found that the model explains 72.8% of the change in the latest listing price, leaving 27.2% unexplained by our data.
-Furthermore, from the visual below where latest listing price is plotted along the y-axis and the count of crimes is plotted on the x-axis, that when there is more crime, there tends to be lower housing prices and when there is less crime, the occurrence of higher listing prices is more common.
+Furthermore, the visual below represents the latest listing price plotted along the y-axis and the count of crimes plotted on the x-axis.
+When there is more crime, there tends to be lower housing prices; conversely, when there is less crime, the occurrence of higher listing prices is more common.

 <img width="435" alt="crimesbyhouseprice" src="https://user-images.githubusercontent.com/92558842/162086372-2dac6f32-698e-4ded-8a80-5949c52001f3.png">